DataDog/hiring-engineers/answers.md

 In Postgres I configured a new user 'datadog' using instructions provided for Postgres.

   - create user datadog with password '<PASSWORD>';
   - grant pg_monitor to datadog;

 I then configured the '/etc/datadog-agent/conf.d/postgres.d/onf.yaml file with the corresponding connection info

   - host: localhost
   - port: 5432
   - username: datadog
   - password: datadog
   - dbname: postgres

 I restarted the datado agent and now webt to Datadog UI to see the metrics

-Screenshot of Postgres metreics in Datadog UI Metrics Explorer:
+Screenshot of Postgres metrics in Datadog UI Metrics Explorer:
 ![Postgres metrics](./Postgres_metrics.png)

 <br/>